Toronto Market Analysis

 How did it feel?

-The average sale to list price ratio (how much of their list price sellers are actually getting when they sell) in Toronto in April was 100.7%, which is down from March when it was 101.0%.
-While this stat is influenced by sellers listing below market value with an offer date, the fact that this stat decreased slightly compared to last month is an indication that the market felt less competitive in April.
-A year ago the sale to list price ratio in Toronto was 102.8%, or about 1.5% more over asking than right now, so we’re certainly seeing a less competitive April than we saw in 2024.
+The average sale to list price ratio (how much of their list price sellers are actually getting when they sell) in Toronto in August was 98.1%, which is down from July when it was 98.8%.
+While this stat is influenced by sellers listing below market value with an offer date, the fact that this stat decreased compared to last month is an indication that the market felt less competitive in August.
+March 2025 was the high point of the year so far, with sellers getting 100.9% of their list price, or about 1% over asking.
+Since then we’ve had five straight months of sellers getting less and less of their asking price.
+The moral of the story seems to be, don’t wait for the market to improve if you’ve got a property for sale!

 Tale of two markets – how did it feel if you were buying or selling condos?

-In the condo segment of the market, the average sale to list price ratio in Toronto in April was 97.8%, which is down from March when it was 98.7%.
-The fact that the sale to list price ratio decreased for condo sellers compared to last tells us the condo segment of the market was less competitive in April.
-When we look to April 2024, the sale to list price ratio for the condo market was 99.7%, which means sellers are getting almost 2% less than their listing price now compared to last year.
+In the condo segment of the market, the average sale to list price ratio in Toronto in August was 97.4%, which is down a bit from July when it was 97.7%.
+The fact that the sale to list price ratio decreased for condo sellers compared to last tells us the condo segment of the market was less competitive in August.
+While that wasn’t a huge drop, it was enough to officially land us at the lowest sale to list price ratio in more than two years.
+If you were selling a condo, it absolutely felt like buyers were in the driver’s seat and that it was not a competitive market.

 Let’s take a more detailed look at the three predictive stats we have for what comes next in the Toronto market.